AustinJVC/Commander/README.md

 #### Joke

-Gives the user joke.
+Gives the user a joke.
 Makes an [API](https://v2.jokeapi.dev/) request for a joke.
 Sends the response back to the user as a plain text message.
-Please note, these jokes are hard coded to be dark.
+Please note, that these jokes are hard-coded to be dark.
 This can be fixed by modifying the API request link.

 !joke